garrandall/popular-music-data/tracks/endless-love-diana-ross-lionel-richie.md

 And your eyes
 Your eyes, your eyes
 They tell me how much you care
-Ooh yes, you will always be
+Ohyes, you will always be
 My endless love
 Two hearts
 Two hearts that beat as one